bsearchinger/ADNI/README.md

 -   `ADNI_UCD_WMH_09_01_20.csv`: white matter hyperintensities (University of California, Davis).
 -   `ADNI_PICSLASHS_05_05_20.csv`: medial temporal lobe measurements (University of Pennsylvania).

+Additionally, image data must be downloaded and put into the appropriate place within `CNN`.
+Note that the image files must be `Nifti` (.nii) formatted.
+This is not necessarily the default file format within ADNI, however all image files can be downloaded as `Nifti` from the ADNI website.
+MRI image files go into the `MRI_holdout` and `MRI_training` files within the `MRI_Data` directory, and the corresponding csv file descriptions go into the `MRI_csv` directory.
+The same structure holds for PET scans.
+Only the holdout files are required for code replication, as trained models exist in the `trained_cn_ad_mri` and `trained_cn_ad_pet_2` directories.

 ## Code Replication

-Once the data files have been placed in the `ADNI_data` directory, run the following R scripts with the working directory set at the top level of the repo.
+Once the data files have been placed in the `ADNI_data` and `CNN` directories, run the following scripts with the working directory set at the top level of the repo.

 ### Amyloid Positivity Data Processing